JoyadityaNath/Configuring-a-Static-Website-using-Amazon-Route-53/Route-53.md

 3. Review Access Logs in the Logs S3 Bucket
 If server access logging was enabled, you can now inspect the log files generated in your designated logs S3 bucket `logs/` folder (e.g., `logs.example.com/logs/`).
 These files are typically compressed with the .gz extension.
 Once decompressed, each log file provides detailed request-level information, including but not limited to:

--The bucket name receiving the request
+- The bucket name receiving the request

--Request timestamp (in UTC)
+- Request timestamp (in UTC)

 Requester’s IP address